Cars

 - 02

-Query of the Central Register of Residents by the registration office (the costs will be passed on to the applicant).
+Query of the Central Register of Residents by the registration office (costs are carried by the applicant).

 - 03